Crimewatch: Main programme

 Crimewatch used to be shown once a month on BBC One.
 The start time varied slightly but it was generally aired for 45–50 minutes before being extended to an hour in the early 2000s.
 In the early years it followed the BBC Nine O'Clock News starting at around 9.30pm but in the mid to late 1990s was often moved to 10pm, always with a short Crimewatch Update programme airing later that evening (sometimes as late as after midnight due to scheduling).
-In June 1986 there was no edition of the programme due to World Cup football coverage from Mexico.
-In January 1987 the Grandstand studio was used for that month's edition due to a strike by the set designers.
+In June 1986, there was no edition of the programme due to World Cup football coverage from Mexico.
+In January 1987, the Grandstand studio was used for that month's edition due to a strike by the set designers.
 In later years, following the move of the flagship evening news programme, the main show was now aired at 9pm for an hour with Crimewatch Update now airing sometime after the BBC Ten O'Clock News.
+In 2006, the show's name dropped the "UK" suffix.
 Since March 2011 the show aired less frequently, roughly once every two months.

 It featured approximately three or four cases per show, with each case featuring reconstructions of the crime.
 It was one of the largest live factual studio productions.
 The films shown often feature interviews with senior detectives and/or relatives or friends of victims.
 Key evidence is usually shown, such as E-FIT profiles of suspects and details of certain lines of enquiry.

 Other features to the show included a "CCTV section", which showed crimes caught on CCTV with enhanced imagery of suspects.
 A "Wanted Faces" section was also featured: eight close-up pictures of suspects police are trying to trace are shown on screen.
 This section also frequently involves information about suspects, including aliases.
 These eight photos are shown upon the programme's closing credits, one of the few programmes in which the BBC do not 'show the credits in reduced size'.

 Viewers could contact Crimewatch by phoning 0500 600 600, with the phone lines remaining open until midnight the night following the programme.
 Viewers could also send text messages to 63399.
 Due to the high demand for cases to be shown on the programme, many other cases are added to the Crimewatch website.
 These are joined by reconstructions, CCTV footage and wanted faces that have been shown on previous programmes.
 All reconstructions, CCTV footage, faces and cases remain on the Crimewatch website until the criminals are caught or suspects convicted.
 Crimewatch could be watched on the BBC iPlayer catch-up service for only 24 hours from broadcast due to legal reasons.